billdingwall/Portfolio/src/posts/matic-servicing-funnel.md

   <img src="/../../img/matic-testing/Quotes-agent-services-savings.jpg" />
 </figure>

-**Background:** With the first agent services test being successful the idea here was to continue that strategy on the savings found version of quotes page.
+**Background:** Given the value of that agent services messaging, the next logical step seemed expand on that in other parts of the customer journey and test to confirm the value of that content.

 **Hypothesis:** If we added similar elements to other parts of the quotes page variations we could see similar success.

-**Result:** APIC rate for the savings segment of went up by xxx
+**Result:** APIC rate for the savings segment of went up by xxx.
+Not as dominant of a win, but a win nonetheless.

 **Learning:** Seems like the Agent Promo strategy seems to be working well, at least within this part of the user experience.
+Bringing it up further in the funnel, maybe as high as the email could see similar returns.

 </div>